Disney bus driver among 12 arrested in Florida child predator sting, sheriff says

 The other eight suspects were arrested on warrants that alleged they groomed girls by sending them sexually explicit content.

 One suspect, Zachary Hudson, was identified as a bus driver for Walt Disney World.
-Sheriff Grady Judd said Hudson would even have these sexually charged chats while on the job at Disney World.
+Sheriff Grady Judd said Hudson would have sexually charged chats while on the job at Disney World.

 “So if your bus was running late at Disney, he was busy taking pictures of himself and talking trash to what he thought was a little girl,” Judd said.

-Two of the suspects were from out of the state, according to deputies.
+Two of the suspects weren’t from Florida, according to deputies.
 Judd said one suspect — George Elec Matthews, 66, of Ozark, Alabama — was arrested by military police while heading to work at Fort Rucker in Alabama.

 The sheriff said Matthews had these chats both at home and at work.